cybran77/refactoring-2nd-edition/README.md

     - *TIP: When you get a bug report, start by writing a unit test that exposes that bug!!!*
     - Only fix the bug after writing the test.
-    - `Test coverage` is only good for indentifying untested areas of the code, not for assessing the qualting of a test suite.
+    - `Test coverage` is only good for indentifying untested areas of the code, not for assessing the quality of a test suite.